Marriage and Family Counseling M.Div. Specialization

 COUN6350 Clinical Marriage and Family Assessment (offered only spring semester)

-OR COUN6355 Brief Approaches to Individual, Marriage and Family Counseling (offered only in the spring semester)
+COUN6354 Cognitive Approaches to Individual, Marriage and Family Counseling (offered every semester)

 Maintain a 3.0 GPA in all COUN classes

-Complete application to Phase Two of the Graduate Counseling Program: Students preparing to complete the first four core courses should apply to the program by October 15 or March 15.
+Complete application to Phase Two of the Graduate Counseling Program: Students currently enrolled in COUN6354 Cognitive Approaches to Individual, Marriage, and Family Counseling (typically, in their second semester) may apply to Phase Two by September 28 or February 28.
 The application is online, in the Canvas course Clinical Practice (Community Course).

-Evaluation of Work in Courses: After the candidate has completed and submitted all the above materials, the professors who taught the applicant’s core courses will complete an evaluation of the evidence of academic, emotional and spiritual preparation of the candidate for acceptance into the program and of the candidate’s preparedness to begin the practicum.
+Evaluation of Work in Courses: After the candidate has completed and submitted all the above materials, the professors who taught the applicant’s core courses will complete an evaluation of the evidence of academic, dispositional, skill and spiritual preparation of the candidate for acceptance into Phase Two of the program and of the candidate’s preparedness to begin the practicum.

 Evaluation Checklist

-When the Application is submitted, the professors of the four core courses will fill out an evaluation checklist that will cover the following areas.
+When the Phase Two Application is submitted, the professors of the four core courses will fill out an evaluation checklist that will cover the following areas.

 Academic Communication Skills